IllSmithDa/studyCSharp/csharp_2_classes.md

       a.
 Both 'Dog' and 'Pig' classes are inheriting from 'Animal' class

       b.
 Note that we are allowed to override the parent class using the child class's version of that method or variable

+      b.
+Method hiding because we are hiding the parent version of the mehod.
+It is also known as method shadowing

+      c. you can access base method by using 'base.animalSound()' in the scope of any of the child classes

+      d.
+Should use Override and virtual keywords to explicit state intent to override this function

   2. With method overloading, multiple methods can have the same name with different parameters.
 It will match the parameters and call the matching